IT21172700/MAD-Project/README.md

-# MAD-Project
+# MAD-Project - Charity Mobile Application

-Charity mobile application for the MAD module
-.
-.
-.
+!!!
 Please see the other Branches for all Functions of our mobile App.
 After the integration process, we compile all the branches as one.